 (2.5)! = 2.5 * (1.5)! = 2.5 * 1.5 * (0.5)! = 1.875√π

 We have already discussed that the factorial is commonly used in probabilistic calculations or permutations, but there is more.
-Let's see what are other places in which the n-factorial appears.
+Let's see the other places in which the n-factorial appears.
 Keeping within the realm of pure maths, we arrive at the binomial distribution that helps calculate probabilities of, for example, independent experiments having similar results.

-Aside from maths, the n-factorial appears in many other calculations, most notably in statistical physics and particle physics which are parts of physics that deal with permutations of particles, amongst other things.
+Aside from maths, the n-factorial appears in many other calculations, most notably in statistical physics and particle physics which are parts of physics that deal with the permutations of particles, amongst other things.
 In particular, statistical physics is a very useful area of physics that can be thought of as a "microscopic" version of thermodynamics.
 That is because statistical physics deals with thermodynamics problems (like calculating the latent heat or the thermal conductivity), but it does it from a particle-by-particle basis.

-There are other areas (mostly of physics) that use factorials for calculation and we could dive very deep into how and why they use the factorial formula in their calculations, but for a simple calculator like this one, that would be well beyond its reach.
+There are other areas (mostly in physics) that use factorials for calculation and we could dive very deep into how and why they use the factorial formula in their calculations, but for a simple calculator like this one, that would be well beyond its reach.

 How to calculate factorial in programming languages?

 In our modern world, the tedious calculations are generally left to computers (just like you're doing by using factorial calculator).
 The usage of coding languages to create small programs that will make those calculations for us are increasingly common.
 The n-factorial is a perfect candidate since it's not really complex conceptually.
 It does, however require too much time for humans to calculate for exceptionally big numbers.
 For those of you that are using programming languages, we will leave some example for some of the most common coding languages.